 Trigger: This spell activates magical traps and other enchantments allowing the caster to avoid damage from traps or find hidden objects.

 Calm: Casting this spell makes the area into a peaceful place preventing many monsters from attacking.
-This spell should always be used outside of battle; if cast while engaging a monster, it will cause the monster to become clear-headed and slaughter you easily.
+This spell should always be used outside of battle; if cast while engaging a monster, it will cause the monster to become clear-headed and slaughter the player hero easily.

 Dazzle: Short for Erasmus's Razzle Dazzle, this spell can temporarily blind an opponent and can be used in combat to prevent the enemy from attacking for a short period of time.

-- Fighter: Battle-ready weapon specialist whose main statistics are Strength, Weapon Use, and Vitality; smash, throw, or slash your way through most problems as the Fighter.
+- Fighter: Battle-ready weapon specialist whose main statistics are Strength, Weapon Use, and Vitality; smash, throw, or slash a way through most problems as the Fighter.

 - Magic-user: Spell weavers predominantly utilizing the Intelligence and Magic statistics; the brains of the three classes, Magic-users make up for what they lack in brute physicality with mind over matter tactics.